 The RCA TOP-SET method works quite the same as the RCA method discussed previously.
 In addition, this method provides more structure and uses the TOP-SET method in the whole incident investigation process, to eventually build an RCA diagram.

 TOP-SET stands for Technology, Organization, People, Similar Events, Environment, and Time Sequence (and History of Events).
 These indicators are constantly used during the incident investigation and analysis process.
 One of the guidelines, which includes Human Factors, is to define the root cause in the Organization or People category, instead of defining the root cause as a technical failure.
-(The Kelvin Consultants Ltd, 2018).
+(Kelvin TOP-SET Ltd, 2018).

 Barrier-based Systematic Cause Analysis Technique (BSCAT)